av9ash/gitbugs/README.md

   doi={10.1109/SPIN60856.2024.10512000}}
 ```

+For more details on the license, visit [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

-Bug report Datasets:
+## Bug Report Datasets:
+Summary: Bugs from some popular projects on github.

+Description: A collection of bug reports that are publicly available for research purposes.
+Bug reports are a main data source for facilitating NLP-based research in software engineering.

-1) multilingual:  Bug reports from microsoft/vscode repo reported in lanugages other than english (Multilingual Bug Reports).
+1) **multilingual**:  Bug reports from microsoft/vscode repo reported in lanugages other than english (Multilingual Bug Reports).
-2) ms_vscode_bugs: Bug reports from microsoft/vscode contains all original reports, all duplicate reports and a duplicate to original mapping dictionary.
+2) **ms_vscode_bugs**: Bug reports from microsoft/vscode contains all original reports, all duplicate reports and a duplicate to original mapping dictionary.